Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: Introduction

 \subsection{Outline of the paper}

 In~\Cref{se:preliminaries} we introduce several necessary concepts and recall some useful tools already available in the literature.~\Cref{se:equivalence} is devoted to proving the equivalence between smoothing effects and families of logarithmic Sobolev inequalities.
-In~\Cref{se:logoperator} we focus on the model operator~$\log(I-\Delta)$, to which we apply the previous equivalence result in order to obtain a new family of logarithmic Sobolev inequalities. ~\Cref{se:generaloperators} addresses general operators, making extensive use of the results from the preceding sections.
-In~\Cref{se:convolution} we prove eventual ultracontractivity under the additional hypothesis of translation invariance.
+In~\Cref{se:logoperator} we focus on the model operator~$\log(I-\Delta)$, applying the equivalence established above to obtain a new family of logarithmic Sobolev inequalities.~\Cref{se:generaloperators} addresses general operators, making extensive use of the results from the preceding sections.
+In~\Cref{se:convolution} we establish eventual ultracontractivity under the additional assumption of translation invariance, and we identify the borderline behaviour~$|z|^{-N}$ at the origin as the threshold for this gradual regularization phenomenon.
 Finally,~\Cref{se:extensions} contains additional comments and possible extensions.
 For completeness, an~\hyperref[se:existence]{Appendix} summarizes the relevant existence theory.